Ichoran/teensy-stimulus/README.md

 ~0+000120s000030s000300m005700m004500u005500u;;
 ```

-Finally, if you wish to set a single channel and run it at once, use the `!` command:
+Finally, if you wish to set a single channel and run it at once, use the `/` command:

 ```
-~0!000120s000030s000300m005700m004500u005500u;;
+~0/000120s000030s000300m005700m004500u005500u;;
 ```

-If a protocol is already running, it will be terminated and this one will start running instead.
+If a protocol is already running, it is an error to try to start a new one.

 ### Error States